 Distributors can also benchmark their Average Invoice Amount against their competitors in the industry to gain a better understanding of where they stand.
 By analyzing their competitor’s Average Invoice Amount, distributors can identify areas where they can improve their own sales strategy and stay competitive in the market.

-Increasing Average Invoice Amount
+How to increase Average Invoice Amount

 Distributors can consider offering volume discounts or bundle deals to encourage customers to purchase more products per invoice.
 To improve their Average Invoice Amount further, food and beverage distributors can analyze their customer data and identify any patterns in their purchasing behavior.
 For instance, they may find that certain customers tend to purchase larger quantities of specific products, and adjust their sales strategy to better target those customers.